CarMiranda/mlapi/model_card.md

 ## Intended Use

-Educational purposes.
+The trained model is not expected to be used for other than educational purposes.

 ## Training Data

 Training data can be found in data/census_clean.csv.
+It consists of 14 attributes and 1 target variable:
+- Age
+- Workclass
+- FNLGT
+- Education(-num)
+- Marital status
+- Occupation
+- Relationship
+- Race
+- Sex
+- Capital gain
+- Capital loss
+- Hours (worked) per week
+- Salary (<50K or >=50K)

+Data is not stratified during training.

+See [this](https://www.kaggle.com/uciml/adult-census-income) for more info.

 ## Evaluation Data

-Testing data can be found in data/census_clean.csv.
+Testing data can also be found in data/census_clean.csv.
+5-fold cross-validation uses the whole dataset for train/validation.

 ## Metrics
 Metrics include precision, recall and fbeta.
 The scores given here are averaged across 5 folds: